Marcia Angell

-Marcia Angell (/ˈeɪndʒəl/; born April 20, 1939) is an American physician, author, and the first woman to serve as editor-in-chief of The New England Journal of Medicine.
-She is currently a Senior Lecturer in the Department of Global Health and Social Medicine at Harvard Medical School in Boston, Massachusetts.
+Marcia Angell (/ˈeɪndʒəl/; born April 20, 1939) is an American physician, author, and the first woman to serve as editor-in-chief of the New England Journal of Medicine.
+She is currently a Corresponding Member of the Faculty of Global Health and Social Medicine at Harvard Medical School in Boston, Massachusetts.

 Biography

 After completing undergraduate studies in chemistry and mathematics at James Madison University in Harrisonburg, Virginia, Angell spent a year as a Fulbright Scholar studying microbiology in Frankfurt, Germany.
 After receiving her M.D. from Boston University School of Medicine in 1967, Angell trained in both internal medicine and anatomic pathology and is a board-certified pathologist.

 Angell is a frequent contributor to medical journals as well as in the popular media, where she has offered her perspective on topics including medical ethics, health policy, psychiatry, the opioid epidemic, the nature of medical evidence, the interface of medicine and the law, and end-of-life healthcare.
 Her book, Science on Trial: The Clash of Medical Evidence and the Law in the Breast Implant Case (1996), received critical acclaim.
 With Stanley Robbins, and later with Vinay Kumar, she co-authored the first three editions of the textbook Basic Pathology.
 She has written chapters in several books dealing with ethical issues in medicine and healthcare.

 Angell is a member of the Association of American Physicians, the Institute of Medicine of the National Academy of Sciences, the Alpha Omega Alpha National Honor Medical Society, and is a Master of the American College of Physicians.
 She is also a fellow of the Committee for the Scientific Investigation of Claims of the Paranormal and is an outspoken critic of medical quackery and the promotion of alternative medicine.